Vantiq/vantiq-extension-sources/camelAssemblies/README.md

 1) The service and procedure to use varies from assembly to assembly (they are named and packaged as per the assembly), and
-2) The source name value is not (cannot) be provided.
+2) The source name value should not (cannot) be provided.
 It is provided by the assembly and the specialized service contained therein.

 So, using the same assembly as an example, assembly installation will provide the service definition